beCeeSoftArt/Windows_IoT/Configurations/DragonBoard/Readme.md

 # DragonBoard

 There is no configuration for Touch Screen to set.
 Because the smallest resolution of DragonBoard is 1820x720.
+The DragonBoard works also good with normal HDMI Monitor with 1980x1080 Full HD.

 Notice:
 - The resolution will automatically set by Windows IoT Core and works very stable.